How Much Are Trams in Prague

 - Public transport information centers

-- Selected hotels and tourist information offices
+- The selected hotels and tourist information offices

-Tips for Using Trams in Prague
+Guidelines in Using Trams in Prague

 Conclusion